Skip to content

 Catering: in-house chef, outside traiteur, or self-catering

 Self-catering or DIY: a few estates allow couples to bring their own family-cooking arrangements or a chef they hire independently.
-This works best at smaller weddings; the kitchen and timing logistics get hard to manage at 100+ guests without a professional team running the back of house.
+This works best at smaller weddings; the kitchen and timing logistics get hard to manage at 100-plus guests without a professional team running the back of house.

 When you enquire, ask three things directly: which model the venue defaults to; whether more than one model is allowed; and if they have a recommended traiteur list, who is on it and what the per-guest cost range looks like.